 There is a time frame of 60 days for the insurer to do so, based on any underwriting or policy-related reasons.
 This may happen more so if you had not disclosed all material facts in absolute truth in your policy application.
 Or you may be in bad luck and the automobile policy reforms had changed some pricing terms.
 This kind of revision of your quote may even increase your premiums and you may receive this confirmation in writing from the insurance.
-By then if you had already cancelled your old policy that turned out to be cheaper or equally good, you may have taken the wrong decision to switch.
+By then if you had already canceled your old policy that turned out to be cheaper or equally good, you may have taken the wrong decision to switch.
 It’s just not a good idea to cancel an insurance policy without doing some homework first.

 Obtaining Car Insurance After Cancellation

 It is very important to note that keeping your car insurance current and with the proper coverage level is required as per law.
 For any lack of continuity in your insurance, you may suffer a lower insurance score rating.
 This could invite higher premiums when you apply for a new policy.
 With a gap in insurance, your status could be vague for risk criteria.
 This is more relevant when you had decided to cancel the only car insurance policy you had with you named as the insured.
-If you cancel the insurance on one of the vehicles and still has another policy active, then it would be fine.
-You may get a car insurance policy after cancellation, but may be at a higher premium.
+If you cancel the insurance on one of the vehicles and still have another policy active, then it would be fine.
+You may get a car insurance policy after cancellation, but maybe at a higher premium.
 After cancellation, your risk rating changes and so does the preference of your insurers.

-If the insurer had cancelled your policy, then you are automatically rated as a high risk.
+If the insurer had canceled your policy, then you are automatically rated as a high risk.
 It may not be easy to obtain cheap quotes and some may even deny your application.
 However, you may not be left without insurance as per law.
 Then you may have the option to get an insurance policy through the facility association.
 The insurance companies that are licensed for underwriting purposes are required to be a member of this association for those jurisdictions that the association serves.
 So, this pool of insurers may have to give you an insurance quote as you were unable to get one in the voluntary market.
 If you could not get insurance elsewhere and belong to the high-risk residual market, you may get a policy even after cancellation through the facility association.